 The HRCS system is used by a large number of health research funders in the UK, and is subdivided into the Research Activity Classifications (RAC) and Health Categories (HC).

 Broad Research Areas (BRA)

-The Broad Research Areas were developed by the Australian Bureau of Statistics (ABS) and published as part of the Australian and New Zealand Standard Research Classification (ANZSRC) 2008 edition.
-They consist of four categories - Basic Science, Clinical Medicine and Science, Health Services Research and Public Health.
+A categorisation scheme used by the National Health and Medical Research Council (NHMRC, Australia).
+It consists of four categories - Basic Science, Clinical Medicine and Science, Health Services Research and Public Health.

 Health Research Areas (HRA)

 We often get requests to help distinguish between research on the basic to applied spectrum, and research that is about translating discoveries into patient care.
 Of increasing interest is identifying research that is of public and global health concern.
 We have therefore created the Health Research Area categories - Biomedical, Clinical, Health services & systems and Population & Society.
 The Health Research Areas is the only classification system which is not based on emulation of a pre-existing system.

 International Cancer Research Partnership (ICRP) CSO and Cancer Type codes

 The Common Scientific Outline or 'CSO' is a classification system organized into six broad areas of scientific interest in cancer research.
 The CSO is complemented by a standard cancer type coding scheme.
 The CSO is maintained by the International Cancer Research Partnership and further information on versions, using the CSO and training guides can be accessed at https://www.icrpartnership.org/cso

 Units of Assessment (UoA)